jlarmstrongiv/astro-i18n-aut/README.md

   }
   ```

-If you change these Astro settings, you must completely restart your dev server in your terminal.
-The automatic restart is insufficient.

 All these options are related and must be set together.
 They affect whether your urls are:

 - `/about/`